gerardoglzb/pixelang/manual.md

 To do this, just write multiple variable names in between the ```var``` keyword and the ```colon```, while separating them with a ```comma```.

-If you want variables of different datatypes, you can always write more lines.
+If you want variables of different data types, you can always write more lines.

     program variables;